Saniamos/bbdc25/README.md

 - setup pipeline and implemented dummy, rf and brf
 - submitted two submissions with rf on train.csv and rf on train+val+kaggle
 - added features (mostly from the diss/chatgpt: transactional, some behavioural, some social -> could be more, no agent based)
+- re-ran models with new features -> pretty good results
+- added precision optimized rf -> results are mixed